manuelmeister/OnlineGames/README.md

 ##Transmitting Data

 1. Create a instance of the netgameapi class [optional parameters]
 <code>self.api = NetGameApi(username, "game title", lambda: self.reciever, [ip.address.of.server], [serverport])
 </code>

 2. Connect to server
 <code>self.api.makeConnection()
 </code>
+    * If the username is already taken you'll get the error 'doubleusername'

 ###Make a connection using makeConnection()